What do you need help with?

 System type: central vs mini-splitCentral forced-air systems cost $4,850–$10,980 in Los Angeles and require existing or new ductwork.
 Ductless mini-split systems cost $3,395–$9,150 per zone and are ideal for additions or homes without ducts.
 The right choice depends on your existing infrastructure — adding new ductwork to a ductless home can add $3,000–$8,000 to the total project cost.

 SEER rating and long-term operating costSEER (efficiency) ratings range from 14 to 26+.
 Higher SEER units cost more upfront but reduce monthly energy bills significantly.
-In Los Angeles, mild year-round — higher cooling or heating demand makes efficiency upgrades pay back faster.
+In Los Angeles, mild year-round — in milder climates with shorter peak seasons, calculate actual annual run hours before assuming the highest-efficiency unit pays back fastest.
+In extreme-climate cities, high-SEER units pay back in 5–7 years; in mild climates like Los Angeles, payback can extend to 8–12 years depending on usage.
 Calculate operating cost savings over 10 years, not just installation price, when choosing between efficiency tiers.

 Existing ductwork conditionIf your home has existing ducts, their condition significantly affects installation cost and system performance.
 Leaky ducts can reduce efficiency by 20–30%.
 Reputable Los Angeles HVAC installers will conduct a duct inspection and pressure test before quoting — if a contractor doesn't mention ductwork condition, ask specifically.